-Supreme Court nominee Amy Coney Barrett diagnosed with coronavirus this summer but has since recovered
+Supreme Court nominee diagnosed with coronavirus this summer but has since recovered

 The White House declined to comment on Barrett’s earlier diagnosis.

-As the Supreme Court nominee, Barrett is now tested daily and most recently had a negative diagnosis for covid-19 on Friday morning, according to deputy White House press secretary Judd Deere.
+As the Supreme Court nominee, Barrett is now tested daily and most recently had a negative test for covid-19 on Friday morning, according to deputy White House press secretary Judd Deere.

 Deere said she was last with President Donald Trump, who has tested positive for the virus, on Saturday, at her Rose Garden ceremony announcing her nomination to replace the late Justice Ruth Bader Ginsburg.
 Barrett has been on the Hill at least three times this week, meeting with roughly 30 senators in one-on-one meetings to discuss her nomination.